babysitter-finder/frontend/README.md

     src="https://res.cloudinary.com/abdiel8real/image/upload/v1596045225/neobit/logoBlack_2x_kwp4o7.png"> -->
 </div>

-Babysitter finder is a project that offers you the babysitter service, through science and astheroids study.
+Babysitter finder is a project that offers you the babysitter service.

 ## 📢 Requirements
 - Node JS 12.16.1 _(Recommended)_
 - NPM 6.13.4 _(Recommended)_

-## 🛠 Instalation
+## 🛠 Installation
 1. Clone this project.

 2. Change of directory to the root of the project.